Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Do I have to declare the property to the IRS from South Korea?

-Owning residential property directly in South Korea does not itself trigger a separate IRS reporting requirement, because the IRS explicitly states that foreign real estate is not a "specified foreign financial asset" for Form 8938 purposes.
+If you directly own a home in South Korea in your personal name (not through a company or trust), you generally do not need to separately report the property itself to the IRS, because the IRS explicitly states that foreign real estate held directly is not a "specified foreign financial asset" for Form 8938 (FATCA reporting) purposes.

-However, if you earn rental income from your South Korea property, you must report that income on your US tax return using forms like Schedule E, and if you sell the property, you report any capital gain.
+However, if you earn rental income from your South Korean property, you must report that income on your US federal tax return (Schedule E) because US citizens are taxed on worldwide income regardless of where it is earned, and if you later sell the property at a profit, you will owe US capital gains tax on the gain (with potential offsets from taxes paid in South Korea).

 Will I pay tax twice in the US and South Korea in 2026?